Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Modeling and control of actuator subsystem

 \subsection{Inverse Deadzone-Backlash}

-Input constraints must be considered in control design to ensure control signals remain within safe and feasible bounds.
-Ignoring input constraints can lead to issues, such as system instability, equipment damage, and safety hazards, especially in real-world applications.
-The compound input constraint, that is deadzone and backlash, is examined in this section.
-Suppose that $u_d^*$ is a control signal that may accomplish control objectives in the absence of input constraints, while $v^*$ is the control signal with deadzone-backlash compensation.
+Suppose that $u_d^*$ is a control signal that may accomplish control objectives in the absence of input nonlinearities, while $v^*$ is the control signal with deadzone-backlash compensation.
 The deadzone function can be defined as,